 Step 1

-Lie on your left side, bent arm supporting your head, knees bent to 90 degrees, knees and ankles stacked.
+Lie on your left side, supporting your head with your bent arm.
+Keep your knees bent to 90 degrees, with knees and ankles stacked.

 Step 2